 Marketing continues to evolve within our company to meet the needs of our clients.
 What started largely as digital marketing campaigns have evolved into much more, including complete brand positioning and identity development for large organizations (we’re very excited to show off some of our most recent work in October).
 While we’ve been careful not to expand too rapidly—or, as importantly, know when to close the door on services outside of our specialties—this aspect of our business has clearly filled a need for our existing and new clients since 2017.

 We've been able to expand to each of these services through the skillset of our team and our ability—as technology tends to require—to collectively learn and master new techniques and strategies.
 As we have expanded into these areas, we have identified how to get closer to our goal of being the best.
 Spencer Harris brought a doctorate in Communication Studies and experience in business consulting.
 Lucy Howell, Jessica Spencer, Jessica Gottstein (aka JT), and Chelsea Begley added extensive experience leading marketing efforts for global companies.
-And Becca Godsey filled a role we believe will be a requirement for many agencies in the future—deeply analyzing the data that makes campaigns work (or not work).

 We're big on shutting doors around here, meaning that we like to find what we do best and avoid spending time and energy on the other stuff.
 Expanding into two entirely new areas in just two short years was a challenge (and we felt it), but we came out of the experience with a better company doing better work for our clients.